sourcegraph/sourcegraph-public-snapshot/doc/admin/nginx.md

 Sourcegraph uses [nginx](https://nginx.org/en/) to proxy HTTP traffic between clients and the Sourcegraph HTTP server.
 It ships with a default nginx configuration that is intended for local/internal network usage.

 On initial startup Sourcegraph will generate an `nginx.conf` which you can modify.
 It is located at `/etc/sourcegraph/nginx.conf` in the container.
-So if you use the quick start docker run command it will be at `~/.sourcegraph/config/nginx.conf`. (due to the docker flag `--volume ~/.sourcegraph/config:/etc/sourcegraph`).
+If you use the [quickstart `docker run` command](../index.md#quickstart), it will be at `~/.sourcegraph/config/nginx.conf` (because of the Docker volume flag `--volume ~/.sourcegraph/config:/etc/sourcegraph`).

-## TLS / HTTPS
+## TLS/HTTPS

 If you don't already have a TLS certificate and key, you can generate them with: